alextim/astro-lib/packages/astro-sitemap/README.md

 };
 ```

-:exclamation: The current version of integration doesn't support typescript configs.
+:exclamation: The current version of the integration doesn't support typescript configs.

 ### How does the integration internally resolve a config?